loomio/loomio_help/content/user_manual/groups/membership/index.md

 ![](leave_group.png)

 ### Assigning titles
-You can name the role someone has within the group, or identify which organisation they represent using the **title** feature.
+You can name the role someone has within the group, or identify which organization they represent using the **title** feature.
 Just click "Set title" from the memberships panel.

 ## Membership requests